nontammasculinum/do_it/README.md

 ```
 ./build "gcc" "main.c -o main"
 ```
-all else you need to do to get started it include "includes.h" :)
+all else you need to do to get started it include "do_it.h" :)